kyma-project/website/content/blog-posts/2022-12-09-monitoring-deprecation/index.md

   - "/blog/monitoring-deprecation"
 ---

 I'm part of the Kyma team working on the Observability feature.
 In my previous [blog post](https://kyma-project.io/blog/2022/9/21/observability-strategy/), I talked about the general shift we plan to do in Kyma, regarding Observability.
 As a first step, I informed you about [the deprecation of the Loki based logging](https://kyma-project.io/blog/loki-deprecation).
 As the second and last step regarding deprecations, we are going to deprecate the Grafana/Prometheus-based monitoring functionality in Kyma.
-That is, the capability to store and query metrics using Grafana and Prometheus.
 In this blog post, I'm going to give you more details about why we made this decision and present the alternatives.

 ## Background